-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.587) states:
+The OMG Unified Modeling Language specification, (v2.5.1, pp.640-641) states:

-This relationship specifies that the behavior of a Use Case may be extended by the behavior of another (usually supplementary) Use Case.
-The extension takes place at one or more specific extension points defined in the extended Use Case.
-Note, however, that the extended Use Case is defined independently of the extending Use Case and is meaningful independently of the extending Use Case.
-On the other hand, the extending Use Case typically defines behavior that may not necessarily be meaningful by itself.
-Instead, the extending Use Case defines a set of modular behavior increments that augment an execution of the extended Use Case under specific conditions.
+An Extend is a relationship from an extending UseCase (the extension) to an extended UseCase (the extendedCase) that specifies how and when the behavior defined in the extending UseCase can be inserted into the behavior defined in the extended UseCase.
+The extension takes place at one or more specific extension points defined in the extended UseCase.
+Extend is intended to be used when there is some additional behavior that should be added, possibly conditionally, to the behavior defined in one or more UseCases.
+The extended UseCase is defined independently of the extending UseCase and is meaningful independently of the extending UseCase.
+On the other hand, the extending UseCase typically defines behavior that may not necessarily be meaningful by itself.
+Instead, the extending UseCase defines a set of modular behavior increments that augment an execution of the extended UseCase under specific conditions.

-Note that the same extending Use Case can extend more than one Use Case.
-Furthermore, an extending Use Case may itself be extended.
+NOTE.
+The same extending UseCase can extend more than one UseCase.
+Furthermore, an extending UseCase may itself be extended.